-UCM> HELP RESTART
+UCM> HELP RESTART RESTART

 Restarts the configuration server.
-This command should be used only if the server is no longer responding to configuration requests or if the client cannot get the server to respond to commands.
-Use of this command requires the CMKRNL privilege.
+Use this command only if the server is no longer responding to configuration requests or if the server does respond to client commands.
+To use this command, you must have the CMKRNL privilege.